 1. Areas that have or had leaks can’t always be addressed properly

-There is a good chance that your old roof had some problem areas including possible leak spots, whether you noticed them or not.
+According to Frisco Roofing, there is a good chance that your old roof had some problem areas including possible leak spots, whether you noticed them or not.
 Without tearing off the old roof and properly identifying these types of trouble spots and determining where the leak was coming from and traveling to it is impossible to tell what areas of your roof may need some special attention.

 Note: Replacing old roof in to new is one of the best home improvement projects in this year.